briansimiyuj/doctor-appointment-app/README.md

     4. Display the tab's children

+    #### Appointments Tab Component

+    Appointments tab component will show the patient's appointments.

+      1. Set the active tab to "Appointments" by default on the Patient Details Context
+      2. Create a component for the Appointments Tab and mount it on the Tabs Content component with the id of "Appointments"
+      3. Create a component for the Appointment Tab Header and mount it on the Appointments Tab Component

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page